 Once again, I have a few losers to report as the market has zigged and zagged and mostly gone sideways in the 2nd quarter of 2018.

-The combination of a handful of losing asset classes and some cash drag (I’m currently earning 1.75% APR in Ally bank) left me with a return of 1.65% according to Personal Capital’s “You Index” compared to the S&P 500, which had a return of 2.93%.
+The combination of a handful of losing asset classes and some cash drag (I’m currently earning 1.75% APR in Ally bank) left me with a return of 1.65% according to Empower’s “You Index” compared to the S&P 500, which had a return of 2.93%.

 Let’s start with the best performer among the bunch.
 The first quarter dog made a decent comeback in the second quarter, with the REIT index fund returning 8.83%.